 That said, I'm pretty proud of what I created.
 This Moroccan Lamb Risotto combines creamy risotto cooked in fresh tomatoes with tender lamb, fresh herbs and caramelized onion.

 While this recipe is much easier using the Instant Pot or pressure cooking method to cook the risotto, it can be done on the stovetop as well.

 Use the stock and tomato puree as the broth to slowly cook your risotto as directed on the packaging of your Arborio rice.

-If you aren't gluten free, I highly recommend using orzo instead of risotto rice; you could simply cook the orzo in the same amount of liquid you would cook the risotto in but for the recommended time on the pasta box!
+To use orze as a substitute, cook in the same amount of liquid you would cook the risotto in but for the recommended time on the pasta box.